Effective Date: August 1, 2014

 Information We Collect From Third Parties.

-· Info from Payers: We collect information about you from Payers when they want to initiate a payment to you as a Payee, such as your name, e-mail address, and a unique identifier that the Payer may have assigned to you.
+- Info from Payors: We collect information about you from Payors when they want to initiate a payment to you as a Payee, such as your name, e-mail address, payment amounts, dates of payments, and a unique identifier that the Payor may have assigned to you.

-· Info from Other Payees: If a Payer permits this feature, Payees may invite other individuals to access their Payee account.
+- Info from Other Payees: If a Payor permits this feature, Payees may invite other individuals to access their Payee account.
 When a Payee extends an invitation, we collect the invited individual’s email address from the Payee.
 If an individual accepts the invitation, we will collect the individual’s name directly from the invitee.

 Information We Collect Automatically.